13 reasons to join the Summer Reading Challenge

 7. There are lots of activities to take part in

-‘Many libraries run other activities alongside the Summer Reading Challenge, such as story time sessions, code clubs and creative writing or craft workshops inspired by books,’ says Anne: great free fun for the family in the long summer holiday.
+‘Many libraries run other activities alongside the Summer Reading Challenge, such as code clubs and creative writing or craft workshops inspired by books,’ says Anne: great free fun for the family in the long summer holiday.
+There are also games, quizzes and downloadable activities to take part in online, plus readings, jokes and draw-alongs with famous faces like Rob Biddulph, Jacqueline Wilson and CBBC's Sam and Mark.

 8. It’s not just books that count